I-Sam-I/Connect_4/README.md

 - **ptext.py**
   <br>
-  This is a module from [pygame text](https://github.com/cosmologicon/pygame-text) that I use in the `main.py`
+  This is a module from [pygame text](https://github.com/cosmologicon/pygame-text) that I use in `main.py`